 Then there’s the smell coming from your bathroom.
 No matter how many times you pour water down the drain to restore the water barrier, that foul sewer smell persists and permeates your entire house.
 Your sewer line needs to be cleaned.

 This is how you know it’s time to call the professionals.
-In the Houston area, that’s Nick’s Residential Plumbing and Sewer Services.
+In the Houston area, that’s Nick’s Residential Plumbing and Air Conditioning.
 We are the pinnacle in residential professional sewer line cleaning.
 With over forty-two years of experience, we understand Houstonians and are here to help.

 How do I maintain my sewer lines?

 Before you get to the stage where you need to call us, many of our customers ask, “How do I maintain my sewer line?”
-At Nick’s Plumbing and Sewer Services, we’ve identified 4 tips on how to maintain a healthy sewer line.
+At Nick’s Plumbing and Air Conditioning, we’ve identified 4 tips on how to maintain a healthy sewer line.
 This is in addition to the secondary drain lines that flow into and affect the mainline sewer environment.

 1. Limit the Quantity of Food you Pour Down the Kitchen Drain Line